arox7/event_betting/market_making_bot/README.md

 Notes:
 - Orders created by TouchMaker and Exit Maker are post-only by design.
 There is no CLI toggle; this avoids crossing in thin markets.
+- `--live-mode` submits actual orders/cancels through the API; omit it for safe dry-run logging only.
 - `--with-private` is required to receive fills and positions; without it, inventory/exit behavior won’t function.
 - `--demo-mode` points to Kalshi’s demo cluster; remove it to target production once satisfied.